soxoj/maigret/README.md

 ## Installation

+‼️ Maigret is available online via [official Telegram bot](https://t.me/osint_maigret_bot).

 Maigret can be installed using pip, Docker, or simply can be launched from the cloned repo.

 Standalone EXE-binaries for Windows are located in [Releases section](https://github.com/soxoj/maigret/releases) of GitHub repository.

-Also you can run Maigret using cloud shells and Jupyter notebooks (see buttons below).
+Also, you can run Maigret using cloud shells and Jupyter notebooks (see buttons below).

 [![Open in Cloud Shell](https://user-images.githubusercontent.com/27065646/92304704-8d146d80-ef80-11ea-8c29-0deaabb1c702.png)](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/soxoj/maigret&tutorial=README.md)
 <a href="https://repl.it/github/soxoj/maigret"><img src="https://replit.com/badge/github/soxoj/maigret" alt="Run on Replit" height="50"></a>